Introduction

 What should I do if my toilet tank fills slowly after fixing the issue?

-Yes, if your toilet tank fills slowly, check for blockages in the fill valve or supply line, as these can restrict water flow.
+If your toilet tank is filling slowly, check for any blockages in the fill valve or supply line, as these can limit water flow.

 How can I tell if my toilet tank components need replacement?

-Yes, if you notice persistent leaks, irregular filling, or strange noises, it’s likely time to replace worn or damaged components.
+Persistent leaks, irregular filling, or unusual noises are signs that it may be time to replace worn or damaged components.

 What tools do I need for a DIY toilet tank repair?

-Yes, if you’re planning a DIY repair, gather basic tools such as a wrench, screwdriver, and a bucket to catch any residual water.
+For a DIY repair, gather basic tools like a wrench, screwdriver, and a bucket to catch any leftover water.

 Can I use any type of fill valve for my toilet tank?